s-orion10/s-orion10.github.io/_pages/about.md

 <div class="section-panel contact-panel">
   <h2 class="section-heading">Let’s Connect</h2>
   <p>I’m always open to new collaborations, research projects, or just a friendly chat about control theory, robotics, or the latest chess opening.</p>
   <p>Prefer a quick ping?
-Hover or focus here to surface instant contact shortcuts.</p>
+Use these shortcuts—they light up when you hover.</p>
   <div class="contact-actions">
     <a class="contact-button contact-button--mail" href="mailto:simoneorelli@icloud.com">Email Me</a>
     <a class="contact-button contact-button--linkedin" href="https://www.linkedin.com/in/simone-orelli-a5b9a1144" target="_blank" rel="noopener">Message on LinkedIn</a>